brettz9/BADIPagesCreatedLinks/README.md

-No doubt Iran as a whole will return to its prior glories as soon as it stops its patently false propaganda, trumped up charges and imprisonments, and becomes concerned with elevating the status of all of its citizens, whether women, ethnic minorities, or Baha'is (the largest independent religious minority in the country).
+No doubt Iran as a whole will return to its prior glories as soon as it stops its patently false propaganda, trumped up charges and imprisonments, and becomes concerned with elevating the status of all of its citizens, whether women, ethnic minorities, or Bahá'ís (the largest independent religious minority in the country).
 Civilized countries do not come anywhere close to doing things like denying education to its own citizens, citizens who are moreover loyal to its authority!
 Is there any excuse for such